rchain/architecture-docs/execution_model/rhovm.rst

     *Figure - Dynamic Bindings and Rho-Calculus I/O*

 This depiction raises an important point, which is that the output term :code:`x!(@Q)`, which assigns :code:`@Q` to the location, :code:`x`, constitutes a state transition by nature of its function.
-However, it does not constitute an *observable* state transition.
-Only when the input term, :code:`for ( pattern <- x ) P`, witnesses a value that matches the generic pattern, :code:`pattern`, does evaluation occur.
-Therefore, the continuation :code:`P` is a predetermined protocol to be executed only when a state transition is *observed* at a location.
+However, it is not an *observed* state transition.
+Only when the input term, :code:`for ( pattern <- x ) P`, *observes* a value that matches the generic pattern, :code:`pattern`, at :code:`x`, does evaluation occur.
+Therefore, the continuation :code:`P` is a predetermined protocol to be executed as a result of an observed state transition.

-A state transition could be anything from updating a routine from blocking to non-blocking status, to incrementing a PC register, **to updating a location in local memory REVISIT**.
+A transition could be anything from updating a routine from blocking to non-blocking status, to incrementing a PC register, **to updating a location in local memory REVISIT**.
 The monadic treatment of channels allows for higher-level constructs.
 Locations may be bound to and nested within many channels.
 For example, in addition to local storage, a channel may be bound to a network-address supported by an advanced message queuing protocol (AMQP).

 A node operator listening on a live data stream that is receiving transaction blocks: